- MASSIVE DISPLACEMENT IN TRADITIOnal land use

 (see fig 8).

-Landsat image covering the Kuac settlement area (see map below).
-The image is taken in the dry
+Landsat image covering the Kuac settlement area (see location in fig 1 or below).
+The image is taken

-land use footprint from light grazing is becoming masked at this time of year.
+land use footprint from light grazing can becoming masked at this time of year.

 image a more or less dried out stream is meandering northward of Kuac, tracks